bharath-shanmugasundaram/Document-Type-Detection-using-Vision-Transformer/README.md

 ---

 <a id="problem-exploration"></a>
-## 🔍 Problem Exploration
+## 🔍 Problem Statement & Motivation

-The challenge was to automate the categorization of digitized documents based on visual structure.
-Traditional methods often rely on Optical Character Recognition (OCR), which introduces dependencies on text quality, language, and font, and adds significant processing overhead.
-A vision-based approach offers a more robust and generalizable solution, as the structural layout—tables, sections, logos, spacing—is a strong, language-agnostic indicator of document type.
-The primary task was to curate a suitable dataset and identify a model architecture capable of capturing these spatial and structural nuances effectively.
+- Automate the categorization of digitized documents based on their **visual structure and layout** rather than textual content.
+- Traditional OCR-based pipelines:
+  - Depend heavily on text quality, language, font, and scan clarity
+  - Introduce additional computational overhead and preprocessing complexity
+- A **vision-based approach** was chosen to overcome these limitations by leveraging:
+  - Structural layout cues such as tables, sections, logos, alignment, and spacing
+  - Language-agnostic and format-independent visual patterns
+- Document layout and spatial organization act as strong indicators of document type, even in the absence of readable text.
+- Key challenges addressed:
+  - Curating a diverse and representative dataset of document images
+  - Selecting a model architecture capable of capturing **global spatial relationships and layout semantics**
+- Vision Transformer (ViT) was identified as a suitable architecture due to its ability to model long-range dependencies and global context effectively.

 ---